 - 11.1.
 Transport on grounds of medical condition will usually only be considered for children who are attending their nearest, nearest Leicestershire or frozen area school i.e. the school that they would ordinarily be eligible to transport assistance to under this policy.
 Where transport assistance is requested because of a medical condition parents must complete a form with proof of the diagnosed medical condition by a medical professional.
 Once the documentation is assessed transport assistance will only be agreed for a period assessed as appropriate based on advice from the lead medical professional.
 Where the period of time has not been specified, the local authority will review the situation on a termly basis. - 11.2.
 Children with long-term or permanent medical conditions that necessitate transport assistance are assessed as above with an annual review of the transport assistance. - 11.3.
-Medical transport requests should be made in writing (using the form available from the Transport Service) and supported with appropriate professional documentation to the address shown at the bottom of this policy.
+Medical transport requests should be made in writing to one of the contact points at the end of this policy and supported with appropriate professional documentation.